krishaamer/green-filter-research/research/literature/sustainability.md

 -   Number of species killed, mass destruction of nature.
 “69% decline in the relative abundance of monitored wildlife populations around the world between 1970 and 2018.
 Latin America shows the greatest regional decline in average population abundance (94%), while freshwater species populations have seen the greatest overall global decline (83%).”
 (Almond, R.E.A. et al. (n.d.))

--   The Convention on Biodiversity 2022 (COP15) adopted the first global biodiversity framework to accompanpy climate goals (*ADD CITATION*).
+-   The Convention on Biodiversity 2022 (COP15) adopted the first global biodiversity framework to accompany climate goals (*ADD CITATION*).

 ### Air Pollution {#air-pollution}

-Grounbreaking research by Lim et al. (2022) analysed over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer.
+Grounbreaking research by Lim et al. (2022) analyzed over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer.
 Bouscasse et al. (2022) finds strong health and economic benefits across the board from air pollution reduction in France.

 -   Prof Tony Mok, of the Chinese University of Hong Kong: “We have known about the link between pollution and lung cancer for a long time, and we now have a possible explanation for it.
 As consumption of fossil fuels goes hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons.”
 (Hannah Devlin (2022))